ai-hero-dev/cohort-003-skill-building/exercises/01-day-1-fundamentals/01.04-showing-context-in-the-status-line/explainer/readme.md

 Claude Code doesn't show your context window usage by default.
 You need to set this up yourself if you want to monitor it constantly while you're coding.

 Having that number right in your status line, visible at a glance, gives you the feedback you need to make good decisions about your session.
+We'll use [`ccstatusline`](https://www.npmjs.com/package/ccstatusline), a community tool that formats Claude Code's session data into a clean status line.

 ## Steps To Complete

 ### Configure ccstatusline

-- [ ] Create the config directory and file
+- [ ] Create the config directory

 ```bash
 mkdir -p ~/.config/ccstatusline
 ```

-Then create `~/.config/ccstatusline/settings.json` with this content:
+- [ ] Create `~/.config/ccstatusline/settings.json` with this content:

 ```json
 {